fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

+Jesus ('Isa son of Maryam') will make a second coming, descending to earth, but unlike in Christianity it will be to assist the Mahdi by killing the dajjal, "break[ing] the cross, kill[ing] the pigs, and abolish[ing] the Jizya tax", i.e. put an end to Christians misconceptions about his being the Son of God and there being no need to follow dietary laws.
+Jesus and the Mahdi will then rule the earth in perfect justice for a time before Judgement Day.
+(Shia believe it is the Mahdi who will kill the dajjal; others believe "the Mahdi" is not a distinct person but just the title given to Jesus.)

 Isa will die in Medina. and later Medina would be destroyed. no Muslims will be left there.
 The Quran will be lifted up.

 Later there will be a ruler from Abyssinia, who will destroy the Kaaba. while believers would march to figt the Abyssinain ruler, Allah will send a light breeze that will take away the souls of all believers. and only unbelievers will be left on the Earth and they will live like animals.

-everything in ad-dunya is cursed except the remembrance of Allah and whoever are the allies of the remembrance of Allah.
+> Everything in ad-dunya is cursed except the remembrance of Allah and whoever are the allies of the remembrance of Allah.

 https://wise-web.org/2020/09/06/isa-as-second-coming/